 CIIS' intensive training combines coursework with individual and group expressive arts psychotherapy, plus a yearlong clinical practicum.
 Students come from all over the world to enroll in our three-year program.
 They work in a variety of psychotherapeutic contexts including private clinical practice, expressive arts consulting education, expressive arts coaching and community arts & social justice practice locally and internationally.

-Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.
+Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from a regionally accredited institution.

-Autobiographical Statement: Please write a brief statement in response to the following questions in the order that they appear:
+Short Essay Responses: Please write a series of brief responses, one for each of the following prompts in the order that they appear:

 Two Letters of Recommendation: letters of recommendation will be accepted from academic advisors, professors, professional supervisors, or someone able to attest to your ability to undertake the work required for your program.
 Recommenders should use standard business format and include full contact information- name, email, phone number, and mailing address.

-Academic Writing Sample: a writing sample of eight to ten pages (typed, double-spaced) that demonstrates your capacity to think critically and reflectively and demonstrates graduate level writing abilities.
+Academic Writing Sample: a five page sample of a piece of your academic writing (typed, double-spaced) that demonstrates your capacity to think critically and reflectively and demonstrates graduate level writing abilities.
 You may submit copies of previous work, such as a recent academic paper, article, or report that reflects scholarly abilities.
 The selected samply must be five consecutive pages.
 A sample that uses outside sources must include proper citations.
 Please include the reference pages from this writing sample.
 (The reference pages are not included in the five page limit.)

 Photo Credit: EXA Banner Photos by LissaIvy Tiegel